joshi1983/pages/turtle/README.md

 	- Add to AutoFix feature a translation of some examples from: https://github.com/ycatch/p5.turtle.js

-internal-procs:
-	DONE: - create code for a map procedure.
-	- turn the earlier made map procedure implementation into a new map command in WebLogo.
-		DONE: - add content/help/commands/map.html examples.
-		DONE: - add execution test cases.
-		DONE: - add a test that compiles code using 'map' command and verifies that the map procedure is defined within it.
-		DONE: - get new internalProc command group recognized by the compile function.
-		DONE: - get internalProc command group passing commands.json tests.
-		DONE: - get execution tests to pass.
-	DONE: - add referenced internal procedures when calling the compile function.
-	DONE: - test the debugger features.
-Indicate the internal procedures with different styles in the call stack.
-	DONE: - test calls to internal procedures with breakpoints.
-	DONE: - show the internal code in details for the command in the help feature.
-	- test that a breakpoint on a line in the code editor doesn't cause execution to stop at the corresponding line number in the internal procedures.
-	- add validator to check that procedures passed to the map command always return something.
-		- They should always use the output command and never use stop or return without running output.
-	- add other procedures such as sort, binarySearch.
-	- add a feature to show the internal procedure implementations in the Code Editor.

 fix another bug involving commander:
 To reproduce the bug: